Bayer (BAYN) Investor update summary

 Investor update summary

-Supreme Court review of the Durnell case is critical for addressing cases not covered by the settlement and for regulatory clarity, with the class settlement and Supreme Court case being mutually reinforcing.
+Supreme Court review of the Durnell case is critical, as a favorable decision could address cases not covered by the settlement and provide regulatory clarity.

-The class settlement is open to all plaintiff law firms and covers those exposed to Roundup before February 17, 2026, with NHL diagnosis now or within 16 years of final approval.
+The agreement is supported by leading plaintiff law firms and covers those exposed to Roundup before February 17, 2026, with NHL diagnosis within 16 years after settlement effectiveness.

-Separate confidential settlements reached for certain PCB and additional glyphosate cases, including environmental cases in Illinois and West Virginia.
+Separate confidential settlements reached for other Roundup and PCB cases, including environmental cases in Illinois and West Virginia.

 Financial impact and funding

-Litigation provision increased from EUR 7.8 billion to EUR 11.8 billion, with about EUR 9.6 billion for glyphosate and EUR 1.9 billion for PCB, and a first estimate of EUR 5 billion in litigation payouts in 2026, leading to expected negative free cash flow that year.
+Litigation provisions and liabilities increased from EUR 7.8 billion to EUR 11.8 billion, with about EUR 9.6 billion for glyphosate and EUR 1.9 billion for PCB cases.

-Immediate financing secured with an $8 billion bank loan facility; long-term plan includes senior bonds and equity-credit instruments.
+Immediate financing secured with an $8 billion bank loan facility; long-term plan involves senior bonds and equity-credit instruments, with no current plans to use authorized capital increase.

 Latest events from Bayer